-Greek grandmothers, or “yiayias” in all their accumulated wisdom and vast experience have been known to use homemade remedies for various illnesses ranging from a simple cold to burns and nausea for millennia.
+Greek grandmothers or “yiayias” in all their accumulated wisdom and vast experience have been known to use traditional homemade remedies for various illnesses ranging from a simple cold to burns and nausea for millennia.

 Some of the following remedies have been known to have been used for hundreds of years, especially by Greek yiayias, who are experts on traditional solutions for all modern problems.